-2021-01 Data Collection Form Submission
+2022-01 Data Collection Form Submission

-Condition: The Regional Center has not submitted a Data Collection Form to the Federal

-Clearinghouse by the appropriate deadline.

-Criteria: Uniform Guidance requires the electronic submission of the Data Collection report.

-Form to the Federal Clearinghouse the earlier of (1) nine months after the Regional Center's fiscal year-end or (2) 30 days after receiving the auditors'

-Effect: The Regional Center is not in compliance with Uniform Guidance reporting requirements.

-Cause: Procedures were not in place to complete and file the Data Collection Form.

-Response: Procedures were put into place by the Regional Center to comply with the reporting provisions of Uniform Guidance.
+Condition: The Regional Center has not submitted a Data Collection Form to the Federal Clearinghouse by the appropriate deadline.
+Criteria: OMB's Uniform Guidance requires the electronic submission of the Data Collection Form to the Federal Clearinghouse the earlier of (1) nine months after the Regional Center's fiscal year-end or (2) 30 days after receiving the auditors' report.
+Effect: The Regional Center is not in compliance with OMB's Uniform Guidance reporting requirement.
+Cause: Management personnel turnover lead to delays in completing the audit timely in order to file the data collection form within the deadline prescribed by OMB's Uniform Guidance.
+This is a repeat of fiscal year 2021's finding.
+Response: New personnel has been installed at the Regional Center to ensure the audit is conducted and completed timely to allow for the Data Collection Form by the nine month after fiscal year end deadline.